khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

 ## Overview

 Slash commands provide a way for users to efficiently communicate their intent to Duo Chat.
 They also allow the user to discover the functionality that Duo Chat offers.
-Slash commands are prefixed with a "/" and followed by a specific keyword from a pre-defined list.
+Slash commands are prefixed with a "/" and followed by a specific keyword from a predefined list.

 ## Commands available